monash-wsrn/ebug-network/README.md

 We are building a network of mobile robots to explore the power and potential of cooperative robotics.
 Our broad aim is to investigate multiagent systems and various sensor fusion mechanisms, with a particular focus on visual sensing and multi-camera processing in a distributed manner.
 There are quite a lot of interesting avenues for research.

-The first stage is to create the hardware and software infrastructure that will allow the robots localize themselves and others around them.
-After this, as a demonstration, we will implement [Boids algorithm](https://en.wikipedia.org/wiki/Boids).
-The robot network will then behave like a school of fish or flock of birds.
+The first stage is to create the hardware and software infrastructure that will enable the robots to localize themselves and others around them.
+Following this, as a demonstration, we will implement the  [Boids algorithm](https://en.wikipedia.org/wiki/Boids) algorithm.
+The robot network will then behave like a school of fish or a flock of birds.

 We have intentionally chosen off-the-shelf hardware to keep the costs down.
 Each robot consists of: